cuhHub/Noir/docs/tutorials/callbacks.md

 This method essentially disconnects the connection from the event, meaning the function in the connection won't get triggered again if the event is called.

-See [#events](libraries.md#events "mention") for an example on event disconnection and events in general.
+See [#events](libraries.md#events "mention") for an example on event creation, event connections, and disconnecting connections from events.